Best CRM for Construction Companies: 12 Tools Ranked for 2026

 Key features for construction:

-• Bid management with prequalification questionnaires
+• Bid management with prequalification questionnaires and invitation tracking

-• RFIs, submittals, and change order workflows
+• RFIs, submittals, and change order workflows tied to drawings

-Pricing: Volume-based, typically $4,000-$20,000+/yr depending on company size and modules selected.
-Implementation costs range $10,000-$25,000.
+Pricing: Volume-based, typically $4,000-$20,000+/yr depending on revenue and modules selected.
+Implementation costs range from $10,000-$25,000.

 4. JobNimbus: Strongest for Roofing and Exterior Trades

 JobNimbus was built for roofing contractors and has expanded to serve siding, gutter, and exterior remodeling companies.
-It combines CRM boards with job tracking, estimation, and invoicing in a mobile-first interface that field crews actually use.
+It combines CRM boards with job tracking, estimation, and invoicing in a mobile-first interface that field reps actually use.

 Key features for construction: